-- New Student Orientation outlining Campus Security and Prevention, presented at the beginning of each term for all new incoming students; - Annual Student Training and Education regarding school policy & prevention offered to all students; - New Employee Orientation outlining the Clery Act and Campus Security, presented to each new employee as part of the onboarding process; - Annual Employee Training regarding school policy and prevention required by all employees.
-In addition, potential student and staff training may include: - Guest speakers and Community advocates, - Participation in Community events, - Participation in Awareness Month events (Sexual Assault, Domestic Violence, etc.), - And other on-site resources as needed.
+- New Student Orientation outlining Campus Security and Prevention, presented at the beginning of each term for all new incoming students; - New Employee Orientation outlining the Clery Act and Campus Security, presented to each new employee as part of the onboarding process; - Annual Employee Training regarding school policy and prevention required by all employees.
+In addition, potential student and staff training may include: - Guest speakers and Community advocates, - Participation in Community events,

+- Participation in Awareness Month events (Sexual Assault, Domestic Violence, etc.), - And other on-site resources as needed.

-Awareness months are observed a minimum of twice a year to encourage students and staff to be aware of issues that affect many of the students and staff on campus.
+Awareness months are observed to encourage students and staff to be aware of issues that affect many of the students and staff on campus.
 IntelliTec coordinates availability of appropriate literature and events to support the outreach including occasional fundraisers, observance days, and other campus events.

 IntelliTec also strives to provide consistent and accurate prevention and educational tools to students and employees.
-IntelliTec College's environment encourages students and staff to report any violations or perceived violations to their Deputy Title IX Coordinator, IntelliTec's Title IX Coordinator, or other responsible employees who may be able to assist.
+IntelliTec College's environment encourages students and staff to report any violations or perceived violations to their Deputy Title IX Coordinator, IntelliTec's Title IX Coordinator, Campus Director, or other responsible employees who may be able to assist.